MickeyKay/better-font-awesome-library/README.md

 BFAL follows versions published from repository tags.
 The stable release does not change the first-caller singleton ownership contract, introduce a post-construction registration API, or alter metadata transport, validation, caching, fallback, or ownership behavior from the accepted rc.2 implementation.

-## Font Awesome 7 and the future 3.0.0 release ##
+## Font Awesome 7 and the next major BFAL release ##

-The Font Awesome 7 runtime on the development branch is foundation for BFAL 3.0.0.
-It must not be published as a BFAL 2.x update.
+The Font Awesome 7 runtime changes the default Font Awesome major and must not be published as a BFAL 2.x update.
 Existing tagged BFAL 2.x releases remain the Font Awesome 5-compatible line.
-A separate reviewed release-preparation change must update the BFAL version surfaces and compatibility documentation before this work is published as 3.0.0.
+A separate reviewed release-preparation change must assign the appropriate next major BFAL version and update its version surfaces and compatibility documentation before publication.

-BFAL 3.x defaults to the `7.x` release channel when the first caller supplies no `release_channel` argument.
+The next major BFAL release defaults to the `7.x` release channel when the first caller supplies no `release_channel` argument.
 Explicit `release_channel => '7.x'` is identical to that default.
 Consumers that deliberately require the legacy runtime can select `release_channel => '5.x'`.
 The first caller owns this immutable selection, just like every other initialization argument.

 The 7.x channel validates and loads the packaged Font Awesome Free 7.3.1 baseline immediately.
 Its CSS and WOFF2 URLs are derived from the BFAL installation URL, so activation needs no HTTP request, cron run, migration, pending state, or setting.
 Normal frontend, admin, editor, REST, shortcode, picker, and getter paths perform no metadata HTTP.